codetriage-readme-bot/Master-of-Destiny/JOBS.md

 - [x] Load terrain from seed
 - [x] Update game loop to be more reliable
 - [x] Stop animal crashing
-- [ ] Make certain number of animals spawn no matter what
+- [x] Make certain number of animals spawn no matter what
+- [x] Make animals assign goals properly
+- [x] Keep animals in proper biome
+- [ ] Kill animals when dead
 - [ ] Add rivers.
 - [ ] Minions
 - [ ] Weather (see notebook)